create an empty list name myList

 # print the list and display all the random numbers

-# using another loop, calculate the sum of the list of random
+# using another loop, calculate the sum of the list of random numbers

 # calculate the average of the list of random numbers